haje01/flask-plate/README.md

 1. Clone from Github
     <pre>git clone git://github.com/haje01/flask-plate</pre>

-2. find 'myapp's in the following files and change it into your own app's name
+2. Find 'myapp's in the following files and change it into your own app's name
     <pre>
         ./myapp.uwsgi.xml
         ./application.py